 During periods of self-isolation or national lockdown, it is important that children have support to continue their education while they are at home, as long as they are well enough to do so.

 For full details of our remote education offer please see the following:

 - Visual overview of the whole remote learning provision PDF document

 - Our commitment for remote and blended learning PDF document

-- Q&A document here for more detailed information about what parents and carers can expect from remote education if government restrictions require entire cohorts (or bubbles) to remain at home.
+- Q&A document here for more detailed information about what parents and carers can expect from remote education if government restrictions require entire cohorts to remain at home.

 Please follow the links below to find three daily lessons to support your child's learning at home.
 Children can then share what they do via Tapestry or Seesaw.
 The login details remain the same as before.
 Please contact us if there are any issues with this.

 Please see communications sent to parents/carers with regard to our use of Microsoft Teams for live meet ups.
 Instruction document can be found here.

 Oak National Academy

 These are free online lessons across a variety of UK school curriculum subjects.
 Please choose the appropriate year group and then select the day of the week.

 The BBC has added curriculum-based television programming to its online offering to support families during the latest lockdown.
 Programming for primary aged children will be on CBBC between 9am and 12pm every weekday.
 The Bitesize daily lessons will also be shown on the Red Button service on TV.